-Living on a tidal bay means that my world is ever changing, yet always amazing.
+Living on a tidal bay means that my world is full of changing tides and changing scenes, yet always amazing.
 Today I am Celebrating the Small Things with Viklit of Scibblings of an Aspiring Author.
 My celebrations:

 - Celebrating the daily tidal flow, and the amazing summer opportunities it brings.

 - New friends, old friends and everyone I spent time with this week.